nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 ### Batch Initialization

-Before uploading any file you need to initialize a batch, even if there is only one file to upload.
+Before uploading any file, you need to initialize a batch, even if there is only one file to upload.

 ```
 POST /api/v1/upload/